Sylvia Fein, one of America’s foremost female surrealist painters, spent several formative years in Ajijic in the 1940s.

 Like Carrington, Kahlo and other great women artists of the past century, Fein is a solitary genius who has created a rich world on her own terms.” – Michael Duncan, Art in America, April 2008

-In the past decade or so, Fein has finally received the recognition due her as one of America’s foremost surrealists.
-A series of major shows have placed her art alongside that of other great painters such as Leonora Carrington and Frida Kahlo, Louise Bourgeois, Lee Miller and Dorothea Tanning:
+Only late in life, did Fein finally receive the recognition long due her as one of America’s foremost surrealists.
+A series of major shows then placed her art alongside that of other great painters such as Leonora Carrington and Frida Kahlo, Louise Bourgeois, Lee Miller and Dorothea Tanning:

 Fein’s work also features in volume 2 of Emerging from the Shadows: A Survey of Women Artists Working in California, 1860-1960, a four volume work by Maurine St. Gaudens (Schiffer Publishing, 2015).